 Merlyn became the manager in Pecatonica and five years later purchased a plant of his own in Pecatonica in 1953.
 In 1964, Merlyn’s son Mike started working in the business at the age of 13.
 They continued to slaughter in Seward and process the meat in Pecatonica until 1967.
 At this time, they closed the Pecatonica facility and moved all operations to Seward.
 Once in Seward, they renamed the company Eickman’s Processing Co.
 The company then went through numerous additions as more space was needed, including a 2400 sq. ft. addition in 1980 adding more retail and warehouse space.
 In 2006, another addition of 5000 sq. ft. was added, once again expanding the retail store as well as the warehouse, cooler, freezer, and processing floor.

 In 1994, Mike's son Tom started working in the business.
 In 1999, Merlyn sold the company to Mike and Lori Eickman.
 Well past his retirement, Merlyn could often be seen at Eickman's stopping in to do some cutting or visiting and checking in on things.
 In 2013, Tom's wife Katie officially joined the business and is continuing to learn the ropes and offer new ideas.
-Mike can be found driving the delivery truck around the region, Lori is in the office managing the books and HR aspects of the business, and Tom could be anywhere in the plant running the day-to-day operations.
+Mike could be found driving the delivery truck around the region, Lori was in the office managing the books and HR aspects of the business, and Tom could be anywhere in the plant running the day-to-day operations.
 Tom and Katie's young son Ashton can even be found helping out when school is not in session.